OriginalStefikO/express-sql-frameworks-tutorial/3_auth_api/3_auth_api.md

-# Workshop: Authentication with MySQL (XAMPP) and Bcrypt in Node.js
+# Workshop: Authentication with MySQL (XAMPP) and JWT in Node.js

 ## Workshop Overview
-In this workshop, you will learn how to implement authentication in a **Node.js** application using **MySQL (XAMPP)** and **bcrypt** to securely check hashed passwords.
-After a successful login, the user will see a message: **"You are logged in"**.
-You will also learn how to create a user using an HTML form.
+In this workshop, you will learn how to implement authentication in a **Node.js** application using **MySQL (XAMPP)** and **JWT (JSON Web Token)** to securely authenticate users.
+After a successful login, the user will receive a **JWT token** that can be used for authorization in protected routes.

 ### Learning Goals
 - Set up MySQL with XAMPP
 - Create and seed a user database
 - Build an HTML form for user registration and login
-- Implement authentication in Node.js using Express and bcrypt
+- Implement authentication in Node.js using Express, bcrypt, and JWT

 ---